Aliases for CBS Gene

 GeneCards Summary for CBS Gene

 CBS (Cystathionine-Beta-Synthase) is a Protein Coding gene.
-Diseases associated with CBS include Homocystinuria, B6-Responsive And Nonresponsive Types and Homocystinuria Caused By Cystathionine Beta-Synthase Deficiency.
-Among its related pathways are Folate-Alcohol and Cancer Pathway and Glycine, serine and threonine metabolism.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
+Diseases associated with CBS include Homocystinuria Due To Cystathionine Beta-Synthase Deficiency and Homocystinuria Due To Cbs Deficiency.
+Among its related pathways are Metabolism and superpathway of methionine degradation.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is CBSL.

 UniProtKB/Swiss-Prot for CBS Gene